f4ruq/sc-ecommerce-flask-backend/README.md

-# SC E-commerce Flask Backend
+# E-commerce Flask Backend For SC

 A Flask-based integration project running on Google Cloud.

-This project features a backend service that retrieves orders from WooCommerce and sends automated notifications to customers via the WhatsApp Cloud API.
+This project provides a backend service that integrates WooCommerce with the WhatsApp Cloud API and includes a fully functional chatbot system.
+Incoming customer messages are processed through a Flask webhook, allowing automated responses, trigger-based actions, and future AI model integration (e.g., Gemini).
+Additionally, the backend sends real-time WhatsApp notifications for new WooCommerce orders, enabling streamlined communication for e-commerce operations.